plusiv/portainer-deployer/README.md

 In this reading we are going to focus in `get` and `deploy` sub-commands.

 ### The `get` sub-command
-By entering `portainer-deployer get` you will be able to retrive stacks information from Portainer.
+By runnnig `portainer-deployer get` you will be able to retrive stacks information from Portainer by _name_ or _id_, you can retreive information of all stacks by setting the `--all` argument.

 The command `portainer-deployer get -h` will result in:

 ```shell
 usage: portainer-deployer get [-h] [--id ID | --name NAME | --all]